Paracetamol

 Panadol · Efferalgan

-See pricesFlu (influenza) is a serious seasonal viral respiratory infection (November-March in Romania) affecting 5-10% of the population annually.
-It spreads via respiratory droplets and contact with contaminated surfaces.
+See pricesThe flu (influenza) is a serious, seasonal viral respiratory infection (November-March in Romania) that affects 5-10% of the population each year.
+It spreads through respiratory droplets and contact with contaminated surfaces.

 OTC — no prescription